syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/filtering/filtering.md

 ## Initial filter

-To apply an initial filter, you need to specify the filter criteria using the `predicate` object in [FilterSettings.Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridFilterSettings.html#Syncfusion_EJ2_Grids_GridFilterSettings_Columns).
-The `predicate` object represents the filtering condition and contains properties such as field, operator, and value.
+To apply an initial filter, you need to specify the filter criteria using the `Predicate` object in [FilterSettings.Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridFilterSettings.html#Syncfusion_EJ2_Grids_GridFilterSettings_Columns).
+The `Predicate` object represents the filtering condition and contains properties such as field, operator, and value.

-Here is an example of how to configure the initial filter using the `predicate` object:
+Here is an example of how to configure the initial filter using the `Predicate` object:

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}